cloudoutloud/go-lambda/README.md

-Written in golang to use on AWS
+Lambda examples written in golang to use on AWS